 When you think of a financial advisor, you probably picture someone who helps others manage their money and navigate complex markets.
 But do they follow the same advice they give to their clients?

-We spoke with two Ally Invest senior financial advisors, Dimitri Pan and Brandon Shephard, to understand the principles that shape their personal investing decisions.
+We spoke with Ally Invest Senior Financial Advisor Brandon Shephard to understand the principles that shape his personal investing decisions, as well as his fellow advisors'.

 Take quiz: Should you hire a financial advisor?
 Find out